Multi-User-Domain/vocab/README.md

 An extension of the [time](https://www.w3.org/TR/owl-time/) ontology to provide context for time-bound events in MUD

+## MUD Items

+Common objects and items used in a game world

 ## MUD Logic

 Currently stores information about Tasks and Actions.
 Relys on [solid-terms](https://github.com/solid/vocab) to model things like consequences (updates to graphs)